 SSAE 16 SOC II Type II Audited

-In 2007, to further prove CyberTrails' leadership as an IT managed services provider, CyberTrails successfully underwent its first SAS 70 Type II audit and is committed to annual renewals going forward.
+In 2007, to further prove CyberTrails' leadership as an IT managed services provider, CyberTrails, based in Phoenix, Arizona, successfully underwent its first SAS 70 Type II audit and is committed to annual renewals going forward.
 The SAS 70 audit process was developed by the American Institute of Certified Public Accountants (AICPA) as an internationally recognized auditing standard for Service Organizations.
 In 2011, the AICPA replaced the SAS70 with the new SSAE 16 audit requirements.

 The new certification process includes design assessments and operating effectiveness tests of CyberTrails’ policies and procedures, system availability, environmental controls, physical security, logical security, problem/incident management and infrastructure change management.
 SSAE 16 SOC II Type II examinations help confirm that access to information is internally regulated and limited by physical controls and safeguards.